 A common problem for alerting systems built for SQL Server is that they only alert on SQL Server itself or perhaps also on a few other elements outside of SQL Server.
-This is extremely limiting for the DBA who also has to manage many of the other SQL Server components besides the relational engine, for example SQL Server Analysis Services (SSAS), SQL Server Integration Services (SSIS), SQL Server Reporting Services (SSRS), SharePoint, and many other related processes and services.
+This is extremely limiting for the DBA who also has to manage many of the other SQL Server components besides the relational engine, for example, SQL Server Analysis Services (SSAS), SQL Server Integration Services (SSIS), SQL Server Reporting Services (SSRS), SharePoint, and many other related processes and services.
 SQL Sentry enables you to see all non-SQL Server activities on your servers through two features: the Performance Advisor Overview and the Processes tab.

-SQL Sentry enables you to visually assess server behavior, both current behavior and long-term historic behavior, for SQL Server metrics.
+SQL Sentry enables you to visually assess server behavior, both current behavior, and long-term historical behavior, for SQL Server metrics.
 For example, the DBA can use the Performance Advisor Overview view, as shown in Figure 14 below, to show all of the SQL Server instances on the server LONDONSRV07 and the overall Disk I/O read history for the last two days, as shown in the bottom pane of the figure:

 A common problem for alerting systems is that they do not provide holistic performance information across the entire Microsoft stack where the SQL Server instance is installed.

 Figure 14: Performance Advisor Overview Dashboard

 In the example shown in Figure 14, we are examining three different instances of SQL Server running on the server LONDONSRV07 in the top panel, and seeing a two-day view of the performance metrics related to disk I/O reads (ms/Read) in the bottom panel, sorted by